IBM/aihwkit/examples/README.md

 For each method, the performance (under quantization) is printed.

+## Example 28: [`28_advanced_irdrop.py`]

+Example of how to use the time-dependent IR drop for inference.
+The example shows what RPU Configuration has to be used and plots a number of comparisons of the advanced IR drop in comparison to simplified IR drop implementation.

 ## Example 29: [`29_linalg_krylov.py`]

 Example of how to use the linaer algebra module.
 It uses an flexible